Adaptation to climate change of family farming

-By the year 2050, the agriculture sector has the challenge to increase production by 60% to feed the world.
-In Latin America, arid and semiarid regions (where familiar agriculture producer’s main income is extensive livestock breeding) are highly susceptible to climate change, environmental frailty and high levels of rural poverty.
-In these regions, research and innovation have the challenge to increase production and efficiency contemplating environmental changes.
-It is in this scenario that the Intensification of Sustainable Agriculture (ISA) presents as the most rational alternative to increase the efficiency and resilience of the production systems.
-In North Patagonia, Argentina, 90% of the 8,000 livestock producers are of Familiar Agriculture, and are today in a deep crisis.
-To the recurring draughts, the ashes from Puyehue eruption produced severe damage that the systems could not appease due to their structural precariousness.
+By the year 2050, the agriculture sector faces the challenge of increasing production by 60% to meet global food demand.
+In Latin America, arid and semiarid regions (where family farmers’ main income is extensive livestock breeding) are highly susceptible to climate change, environmental frailty and experience high levels of rural poverty.
+In these regions, research and innovation can increase production and efficiency while accounting for environmental changes.
+The Sustainable Intensification of Agriculture (SIA) is the best alternative to increase the efficiency and resilience of these production systems.
+In Northern Patagonia, Argentina, 90% of the 8,000 livestock producers are Family Farmers, and are currently in a deep crisis.
+Already suffering from recurring droughts, ash fall from the Puyehue eruption caused severe damage that the systems could not handle due to structural precariousness.
 In Perú, of the 824,000 livestock producers, 31% are poor and 13% are in extreme poverty.
-Over 50% of bovine stock are breed in surfaces of less than 12 acres, with small herds, high production costs over property fragmentation and weak market articulation.
-Livestock production, on top of adverse situations such as changes in vegetative coverture that reduces forage availability, has great challenges for both providing food for the population and mitigating its impact on the environment.
-Today, both INTA and Universidad Agraria La Molina, have developed and validated with producers technologies to increase production indexes, improving the adaptation of the Familiar Agriculture livestock production of each country.
-These innovations were transferred to demonstrative producers with promising results.
-Nevertheless more resources and inter institutional work is needed to massify adoption, facilitate access for producers to the market and generate a regional platform for experience exchange.
+Over 50% of bovine stock are bred in areas smaller than 12 acres, with small herds, high production costs due to property fragmentation and weak market connnections.

 The technological solution